 - Employee Stock Options: Grants of stock options to employees can result in increased share issuance, impacting existing shareholders.

-Exceptions to Preemptive Rights
+What Are the Common Exceptions to Preemptive Rights?

 - Issuance of Shares for Compensation: Companies may issue shares as part of employee compensation packages, which typically do not trigger preemptive rights.
 This can dilute shareholder equity but is often justified as a means to attract and retain talent.